Poverty and Social Exclusion

 A major area of interest of CSES is how services are delivered to the general public by government agencies.
 From time to time, CSES has looked into service delivery of various public agencies, including government schools, health care facilities, anganwadis, welfare institutions, local governments and government offices.
 Through this research, CSES has identified service delivery parameters important to the citizens and developed performance indicators across these parameters that facilitate evaluation over time.
-Most of these studies are commissioned by various Government agencies including the Modernising Government Program (MGP), Kerala Local Government Service Delivery Project (KLGSDP)and the Administrative Reforms Commission (ARC) of the Government of Kerala.
+Most of these studies are commissioned by various Government agencies including the Modernising Government Program (MGP), Kerala Local Government Service Delivery Project (KLGSDP)and the Fourth Administrative Reforms Commission (ARC) of the Government of Kerala.
 The studies on water governance conducted for the World Bank and Jalanidhi focused on the sustainability of small water supply schemes.

 Education has been a major research theme of CSES ever since its inception.
-Being located in Kerala, a region which received national and international attention for its achievement in the field of education, CSES has tried to develop an insider’s perspective of the strengths and weaknesses of State’s education system right from pre-school education to professional and higher education.
+Being located in Kerala, a region which received national and international attention for its achievement in the field of education, CSES has tried to develop an insider’s perspective of the strengths and weaknesses of the State’s education system right from pre-school education to professional and higher education.
 Broadly, CSES studies examined the social, economic, financial and management aspects of the education sector.
-Some of the specific aspects examined include exclusionary trends in the education sector, education of marginalized groups such as children from tribal families, children with disabilities and children of migrant labor, entry barriers to professional and higher education, private cost of education, changing enrollment patterns, functioning of the alternative schooling system, grants-in-aid policies and practices of the state government and service delivery in government schools.
+Some of the specific aspects examined include exclusionary trends in the education sector, education of marginalised groups such as children from tribal families, children with disabilities and children of migrant labour, entry barriers to professional and higher education, private cost of education, changing enrolment patterns, functioning of the alternative schooling system, grants-in-aid policies and practices of the state government and service delivery in government schools.

-Labor and Migration
+Labour and Migration